MileHacker Logo

 Gnawa Music Performances

 Seek out live Gnawa music in local cafes or cultural venues, especially in the evenings.
-These hypnotic, rhythmic performances are a powerful cultural experience.
-During the annual Gnaoua World Music Festival (usually in June), performances are widespread.
+These hypnotic, rhythmic presentations are a powerful cultural experience.
+During the annual Gnaoua World Music Festival (usually during The month of june), performances are widespread.

 Alizés Music Festival